 - Swollen skin

-- Darker or lighter pigmentation (eczema may present as dark patches for light-skinned patients and light patches for patients with darker complexion)
+- Darker or lighter pigmentation (eczema may present as dark patches for light-skinned patients and light patches for patients with a darker complexion)

 - Bleeding from dry or cracked skin